fini4k/fini4k/README.md

 - 🌱 I’m currently learning in the school
 - 📫 How to reach me: Discord: fini4k
 - 😄 Pronouns: He

+- Founder of DUCKI software.
+I develop various software for PCs and phones.
+My products support only Russian and English languages